johnnieclapper/Captain-Consents-Cookie-Manager/README.md

 ### Load your js file just before the closing tag of </body>.

-**ATTENTION:** Load cookie-consent.js at the end of the body to avoid **"Uncaught TypeError cannot read property 'addeventlistener' of null"** issue.
+**TROUBLESHOOTING:** Load cookie-consent.js at the end of the body to avoid **"Uncaught TypeError cannot read property 'addeventlistener' of null"** issue.
-In other words, load html first, then js.: https://www.stechies.com/uncaught-typeerror-cannot-read-property-addeventlistener-nu/
+In other words, load html first, then js.: \
+https://www.stechies.com/uncaught-typeerror-cannot-read-property-addeventlistener-nu/

 <br>